dextr-cloud/dextr-docs/docs/_pages/home.md

 #### My Perfomance

-This is a card that shows up your perfomance.
+This shows your perfomance.
 It displays the amount of ACD (Automatic Call Distributor) and Peer to Peer (Agent to Agent) calls you've had during the day.
 How many you've handled, missed, and the amount of time.

 ![My Perfomance](/assets/images/my-perfomance.jpg)